MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/utility/publish-build-artifacts.md

 ![](_img/publish-build-artifacts.png) Publish build artifacts to Azure Pipelines/TFS or a file share.

 > [!TIP]
 > Looking to get started working with build artifacts?
-See [Artifacts in Team Build](../../build/artifacts.md).
+See [Artifacts in Azure Pipelines](../../build/artifacts.md).

 ## Demands